ColeHaggerty/PythonCaseStudy/README.md

 Python3 - macOS

 To run, first run WebScraper.py, this will create a sqlite database.
-MedalsGraph.py and MedalsWebpage.py should then be able to pull from that data base
+MedalsGraph.py and MedalsWebpage.py should then be able to pull from that database